French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 Research

 Every university is a place of learning where students are preparing their future careers.
-As well, every university is a place for research.
+Additionally, every university is a hub for research.
 So it must ensure proper training.
 Teachers are also researchers.
-Faculty members are associate professors and full professors who have each a specialty area.
+Faculty members include associate professors and full professors, each with a specialty area.
 Depending on their specialty, they are part of research teams.
-The University of French Polynesia has five laboratories:[6]
+The University of French Polynesia has five laboratories:

 Governance and Island Development (GDI),